othmar-alejandro/nextjs-internationalization-SEO-Template/README.md

 This is a complete Next.js template with internationalization (i18n) and advanced SEO features using `next-intl` v4.0.
 Use this template as a starting point for all your multilingual Next.js applications.

+This template provides a production-ready foundation for building multilingual Next.js applications.
+It includes path-based routing, automatic locale detection, and dynamic metadata for optimal SEO.
+The structure is designed to be easily extensible, allowing you to add new languages and content with minimal effort.

 ## 🌐 Features

 - ✅ **Path-based routing** (`/en/`, `/es/`)